msobanjo/courseware/topics/docker/modules/containers/README.md

 Every *container* needs to have a *main process* running, the **command** property shows which *script*, *command* or *executable* was run to create this *main process*.

+### Created

+This column have the time of when the container was ran.

+### Status

+Status signifies whether the container is still running, or that is has already stopped.

 ### Ports

 **Ports** column displays what *ports* have been *published* or *exposed*.